Skip to main content

 For example, a senior in a company does not want the junior to do better at work, the person filters the information and does not provide crucial information that could help the junior.
 The junior therefore will not be able to complete the work properly and progress in ranks.
 Similarly, when a person is close minded, the person will have fixed opinions on many things which the person believes resolutely.
 The person will interpret any information in a negative way.

-For example, a sexist person does not accept the suggestions of a female colleague in a meeting that affects the communication flow in the meeting.
+Another example could be, a sexist person does not accept the suggestions of a female colleague in a meeting that affects the communication flow in the meeting.
 It is difficult to argue with such close minded people and give proper information.

-Premature Evaluation:
+F) Premature Evaluation:

 Some people are always in a hurry by habit.
 These kinds of people most likely make quick judgments and jump into conclusions.
 They do not consider all aspects of the information such as social, cultural, economic, etc., and often end up taking quick and wrong decisions.